 2017 - Re- Evaluating - Present

 SASTRA Re-Evaluates all projects since 2014 to create impact towards other region.

 2017 started by a direction to “RE-EVALUATE” all projects, process and operations of SASTRA Education Development.
-As we are less than 2 months away to achieve our 3 years of official operation, we are in the process to have a radical rethinking of our strategies.
+As we are less than 2 months away to achieve our 3 years of official operation, we are in the process to have a rethinking of our strategies.

 SASTRA primary project is to establish Human and Career Development Center (HCDC) in urban and suburban locations by working primarily with schools.
 As of 2017, we have managed to establish 2 centers at 2 States at Malaysian Government School and in the process to role SASTRA HCDC Implementation Grant to Schools are keen to adopt the model.
 Furthermore, SASTRA have adopted our first National School in Malaysia (SMK Taman Ehsan) from Ministry of Education Malaysia.